sagikazarmark/fsig/README.md

 This project was born because of the need to reload applications upon Kubernetes ConfigMap changes, but it can be used without the containerization stuff as well.

+Fsig is heavily inspired by [configmap-reload](https://github.com/jimmidyson/configmap-reload) which provides a similar use case for modern application (like Prometheus) run on Kubernetes.

 ## Usage